DCC-EX/dcc-ex.github.io/docs/download/dcc-inspector-ex.rst

+.. include:: /include/include.rst
 *******************
-DCC Inspector-EX
+EX-DCCInspector
 *******************

-DCC Inspector-EX is a packet sniffing tool that can connect directly to the signal pins on the Command Station or to the track depending on your circuit.
+|EX-DCCI| is a packet sniffing tool that can connect directly to the signal pins on the Command Station or to the track depending on your circuit.
 For information in the :doc:`Diagnostic Tools Section <../reference/tools/diagnostic-tools>`

 .. image:: ../_static/documents/sniffer_thumbnail.png
    :alt: DCC Inspector EX thumbnail